Controlling Nitrification in Public Water Systems with Chloramines

-To be sure nitrification is not happening, watch these indicators well enough to know your system's baseline for each:
+To be sure nitrification is not happening, watch these indicators carefully to know your system's baseline for each:

 - Residual disinfectant.
 Low levels of residual disinfectant can allow bacteria in the biofilm to multiply.
 When residual disinfectant drops below your normal baseline, nitrification may soon follow.
 So monitoring and mapping levels of residual disinfectant proves to be a quick and inexpensive tool you can use to pinpoint affected areas and focus your mitigation efforts.

 - Nitrite and nitrate levels in distribution.
 Under the new rule, systems are required to sample nitrate and nitrite quarterly in the distribution system.
-One variety of nitrifying bacteria oxidize ammonia to produce nitrite, and another will oxidize nitrite to produce nitrate.
+One variety of nitrifying bacteria oxidizes ammonia to produce nitrite, and another will oxidize nitrite to produce nitrate.
 By monitoring nitrite and nitrate levels, you can know when action is needed.
 You may find more frequent monitoring is beneficial for your system.

 - Ammonia levels.
 Ammonia is food for nitrifying bacteria.
-So if FAA levels are low in at least part of your distribution system, nitrification could be the cause.
-Once you have determined baseline ammonia levels for your system, look more closely at the data from any system location for decreasing ammonia levels.
+So if ammonia levels are decreasing in at least part of your distribution system, nitrification could be the cause.
+Once you have determined baseline ammonia levels for your system, look more closely at the current data from any system location for decreasing ammonia levels.
 If the ammonia levels in the system are less than the ammonia levels of the water leaving your treatment plant, or less than your system's baseline ammonia levels, nitrification may be occurring.